Land0fChocolate/NewEmeraldRomHack/README.md

 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.
 - Shop tiles change colour when in shop mode in Mauville sweet shop.
 Palette bug.
 - HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not.
+- Intimidate may trigger on fainted mons.

 # Post Launch TODOs

 Possible future additions if I ever feel like doing more work on Energized Emerald.

 - Labels for ability description and IV/EV stats in Pokemon summary screen.
+- Pokedex to support regional variants
+- Pokedex to have other data as well.
+Moves, evolution, abilities?
 - Improve various art assets, mostly trainer pics.
 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.